healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 Cord Storage: Yes

 The Amazon Basics has a standard BPA-free plastic 360° swivel base (+2).
-We found that the kettle fit the base but not very firmly, possibly due to the coupler not completely fitting (+0).
+We found the kettle’s fit to the base not very firm, possibly due to the coupler not completely fitting (+0).
 At the bottom of the base is the cord storage and also three small anti-slip rubber pads (+4).

 ### Power Cord